AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 #### UDF_UTF16TO8 installation {#UDF-UTF16TO8-installation}

-If you want to use udf_utf16to8 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database from the "Teradata unicode tool kit" of this [page](https://downloads.teradata.com/download/tools/unicode-tool-kit) (utk_release1.7.0.0.zip).
+If you want to use udf_utf16to8 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database from the **Teradata unicode tool kit** of this [page](https://downloads.teradata.com/download/tools/unicode-tool-kit) (utk_release1.7.0.0.zip).

-The sha1 of the downloaded file is e58235f434f52c71316a577cb48e20b97d24f470.
+The sha1 of the downloaded file is as follows e58235f434f52c71316a577cb48e20b97d24f470.

 To install udf_utf16to8:

 1. Unzip the utk_release1.7.0.0.zip file.

-1. Find the udf_utf16to8.o in the extracted files and navigate to the directory that contains the file: it should be named utk_release1.7.0.0/utk_release1.7.0.0/04 TranslationUDFs/01 Teradata UDFs/suselinux-x8664/udf_installation/.
+1. Look for the udf_utf16to8.o in the extracted files and navigate to the directory that contains the file.
+It should be named utk_release1.7.0.0/utk_release1.7.0.0/04 TranslationUDFs/01 Teradata UDFs/suselinux-x8664/udf_installation/.

 1. Connect to your Teradata database using bteq.

-1. Type the following bteq command:
+1. Type in the following bteq command:

     ```
     REPLACE FUNCTION udf_utf16to8 (